CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/info-description.md

 #### Some of the key features of the website include:
 1. Support for multiple popular cryptocurrencies, allowing customers to pay with the digital currency of their choice.
-2. Generate invoices and manually share them with buyers through a link.
+2. Generate invoices and manually share them with buyers through a link or via email.
-3. Generate invoice and Send invoice to payer via email.
+3. Callback Addresses feature allows merchant to receive payment without specifying the amount or time in advance.
-4. Advanced security measures to ensure that all transactions are safe and secure.
+4. Real-time updates using Webhooks, The API provides updates on the status of transactions, allowing merchants and customers to track the progress of their payments.
-5. Real-time updates using Webhooks, The API provides real-time updates on the status of transactions, allowing merchants and customers to track the progress of their payments.
+5. Advanced security measures to ensure that all transactions are safe and secure.